gaehlerm/SoftwareEngineering/README.md

 I like to broadly categorize classes by the number of variables and the complexity of the functions they contain.
 Making sure that your classes are fitting into one of these categories is helpful for fulfilling the SRP.

 Some of the follwoing class names, namely the worker class, delegating class and the pure method class are not commonly used names.
-I made them up by myself because I find it important to distinguish between different types of classes.
+I made them up by myself because I find it important to distinguish between different types of classes, depending on the amount of variables and functions they have.

 ### Data class

-The data class has no member functions and therefore all variables are public.
-It has no functionality by itself but it’s great for storing data.
-As mentioned in the previous section, it’s like a tool box and the variables are tools in there.
+The data class we already briefly mentioned before.
+It has no member functions and therefore all variables are public.
+It wouldn't make sense to have private variables if there are no functions.
+The data class has no functionality by itself but it’s great for storing data.
+As mentioned in the previous section, it’s like a tool box and the variables are the tools in there.
 If a data class has too many (at most around eight) variables, split up the data class into sub-classes.
 This improves the general overview in the toolbox.

 ```py
 from dataclasses import dataclass